devHammed/Hlang/README.md

 # Hlang
-A Simple Lispy Toy programming language written in JavaScript!
+A Simple and Lispy Toy scripting language written in JavaScript!